|

 Explaining Myth

-A fairly large amount of emails I receive are from people asking about the use of objects, colours, and numbers in the practice of Feng Shui.
-This is understandable as there is still a lack of resources available dedicated to the study of classical Feng Shui.
+A fairly large amount of emails I receive are from people asking about use of objects, colours, and numbers in practice of Feng Shui.
+This is understandable as there is still a lack of resources available dedicated to study of classical Feng Shui.

 This is not to say that crystals or numbers have no significance at all.
-To be fair, today there are studies and research devoted to crystals and natural stones.
-However, these do not form any basis in classical Feng Shui studies.
+To be fair, today there are stu s and research devoted to crystals and natural stones.
+However, these do not form any basis in classical Feng Shui stu s.

 So if you are asked, Can Feng Shui solve all our problems?